Nimble was on Dragons' Den!

-When I was still working for a consumer goods company, I watched Dragons’ Den religiously.
+I used to watch Dragons’ Den religiously while still working for a consumer goods company.
 To the point that I had to stop watching because I got so upset about not being able to leave my job and start my own business.
-Who knew that a few years down the line I’d be invited to pitch to the dragons in real life…
+Who knew that I’d go pitch to the dragons in real life a few years later!

-My Dragons’ Den experience now tops the list of the toughest things I have had to do for Nimble.
+My Dragons’ Den experience now tops the list of the most challenging things I have had to do for Nimble.

-During the selection process, I had to produce mountains of paperwork to prove to the BBC every single thing I say about myself and the business— from university certificates proving I am a chemist to copies of every single contract I have with retailers and distributors.
-It took me over 3 weeks to complete this and in the end I had a 300-page dossier that I had to lug around with me from London to the Dragons’ Den studio in Manchester.
+During the selection process, I had to produce mountains of paperwork to prove to the BBC everything I say about myself and the business— from university certificates proving I am a chemist to copies of every single contract I have with retailers and distributors.
+It took me over three weeks to compile this, and in the end, I had a 300-page dossier that I had to lug around with me from London to the Dragons’ Den studio in Manchester.

-On the day of the filming itself I had to wait 12 hours before my turn to go to the den.
-The part I found most gruelling was that we were not told which order we were going to be called in and we had to stay in one room all day.
+On the day of the filming itself, I had to wait 12 hours before my turn to go to the den.
+The part I found most gruelling was that we did not know which order the dragons would call us in, and we had to stay in one room all day.
 It was torture!
-So when I was finally called, I couldn’t believe that it was really happening and had to muster all the energy I had left.
+So when I was finally called, I couldn’t believe that it was happening, and I had to muster all the energy I had left.

-Three minutes later my pitch was almost done, and I saw one or two dragons smiling and nodding along which gave me a bit more confidence.
+Three minutes later, my pitch was almost done, and I saw one or two dragons smiling and nodding along, which gave me a bit more confidence.
 Then came the questions and grilling.
-It’s all a bit of a blur from there and can’t really remember who asked or said what.
-But what I do remember is that they really did behave like dragons and criticised every bit of my business.
+It’s a bit of a blur, and I can’t remember who asked or said what.
+But I remember that they did behave like dragons and criticised every aspect of my business.

 Why are my sales so poor?
 How dare I insult them with a £3m valuation?
-Why would anyone buy your products?
-These were questions I was ready for but what came next was something I didn’t expect at all!
-Very quickly Peter Jones declared that he was out.
-After a few more tense questions, Deborah Meaden was also not having any of it and immediately said she was out.
+Why would anyone buy my products?
+I was ready for these questions, but what came next was something I didn’t expect at all!
+Very quickly, Peter Jones declared that he was out.
+After a few more tense questions, Deborah Meaden said she was out.

 Only three Dragons left, and they looked extremely disappointed.

-I was ready to leave but Tej Lavlani suddenly said, "I do like this space and I think it's an area that can grow... so I'm going to make you an offer".
-Then came Touker Suleyman "I'm in the baby world... so I'm going to make you an offer and I'm backing you because I believe we can go places".
-Lastly came Sara Davies "The big potential for this in the US and that is a market I think I can add value with so my offer is”.
+I was ready to leave, but Tej Lavlani suddenly said, "I do like this space, and I think it's an area that can grow... so I'm going to make you an offer".
+Then came Touker Suleyman "I'm in the baby world... so I'm going to make you an offer, and I'm backing you because I believe we can go places".
+Lastly came Sara Davies "The big potential for this in the US, and that is a market I think I can add value with"

 I negotiated a bit and eventually accepted the combined offer from Dragons.